US STOCKS-Wall St ends up in volatile trade ahead of jobs data

 The S&P 500 is up 13.8 percent so far this year after repeatedly hitting record highs.

-Defensive sectors such as health care have led gains in this year's rally.
-But the recent rise in U.S. bond yields has made those sectors less appealing since many of them contain stocks with high dividend yields.

-Verizon Communications was the Dow's biggest percentage gainer, ending up 3.5 percent at $49.97.
-Rival AT&T , up 1.6 percent at $35.81, also bolstered the Dow.
-After the close, AT&T updated its second-quarter guidance with projections of strong growth in its wireless customers' ranks.
-The stock, however, fell 1.5 percent to $35.26 in after-hours trading.

-American Express was also among the Dow's top gainers, rising 2 percent to $76.24.
+American Express was among the Dow's top gainers, rising 2 percent to $76.24.

 Keith Bliss, senior vice president at Cuttone & Co in New York, said the day's gains in the U.S. stock market also came as the dollar fell against the yen and euro.
 That move was triggered by worries that U.S. jobs data would disappoint and prompt the Fed to keep its stimulus programs intact.